adiostone/one-table-cli/README.md

 # Sign In

-Users can regist and sign using their Google Account.
+Users can regist and sign in using their Google Account.
 For sign in, we use GoogleAuth 2.0

 <img width="280" src="https://user-images.githubusercontent.com/38158709/84742302-3b94bc00-afeb-11ea-8ac2-0c8d1a808779.png"></img>